linyc74/ngslite/README.md

 Write fasta files:

+    from ngslite import FastaWriter

     with FastaWriter('file.fa') as writer:
         writer.write(header, sequence)

 ### GFF

 Read GFF files:

+    from ngslite import GffParser

     with GffParser('file.gff') as parser:
        for feature in parser: